 It also has a high smoke point (the temperature in which oil begins to degrade under heat), making it an optimal choice for high-heat cooking, such as stir-frying and sautéing.
 It can withstand high temperatures without breaking down and losing its health benefits as many other oils do.

 While it is a good choice for high-heat cooking, it is also delicious for drizzling and salad dressings.

 The benefits, however, are not limited to the kitchen.
 Keep reading to find out why you should add avocado oil to your next grocery list.

 - Lowers Cholesterol: Avocado oil is high in monounsaturated fats and low in saturated fats.
 It is also cholesterol free.
 Adding this oil to your diet can help to lower low density lipid (LDL) or “bad” cholesterol levels.
 This is a particularly good diet choice for diabetics.

-- Lowers Blood Pressure: Avocado oil is high in potassium and vitamin E, which keep the blood vessels healthy by eradicating free radicals.
+- Lowers Blood Pressure: Avocado oil is high in vitamin E, which keep the blood vessels healthy by eradicating free radicals.
 Diets containing avocado oil also alter the levels of essential fatty oils in the kidneys.
 This effects how they respond to the hormones that regulate your blood pressure.
 Furthermore, avocado oil is an anti-inflammatory which can help to prevent damage to arterial walls, reducing the risk of hearth disease that is caused by plaque build-up.
 Because your body absorbs vitamin E much more efficiently from natural food sources than from supplements, adding avocado oil to your diet is a good choice.

 - Detoxes Your Body: Avocado oil contains chlorophyll, a natural source of magnesium, which naturally removes heavy metals like mercury and lead from the liver, kidneys, brain and other organs.